Low Sugar Raspberry Jam Recipe

 In a medium saucepan, combine 4 cups of mashed raspberries, along with lemon juice (if using), and 2 teaspoons of calcium water.
 Mix well, and bring the mixture to a boil over medium-high heat.

 Once the mixture is boiling, add the sugar/pectin mixture to the pot.
-Stir vigorously to dissolve the sugar and pectin completely.
+Stir vigorously until the sugar and pectin are completely dissolved.
 Continue stirring until the jam returns to a full boil, which usually takes about 1 to 2 minutes.

-As soon as the jam reaches a full boil, remove the saucepan from the heat to prevent overcooking, and fill your jars.
+As soon as the jam reaches a full boil, remove the saucepan from the heat to prevent overcooking, skim off any foam, and fill your warm jars with hot jam.

 Step 5: Fill the Jars